Amazon surprised me by delivering my new Raddy RF75A 5 days early. I already knew it was small, but the size is still remarkable.

 The easy test is the daytime MW/FM band scan that I have done on several other radios with their internal antennas:

-This radio with 8 stations did quite well among low-end MW receivers in my weak signal area, but nowhere near the standards for a more expensive mid-range unit.
+This radio, with 8 stations received, did quite well among low-end MW receivers in my weak signal area, but nowhere near the standard for a more expensive mid-range unit.
 It was middle of the pack in FM performance; however, there was significant strong station bleed onto adjacent channels, and sometimes 2 channels.
 I wouldn’t pick this radio for FM DXing.

 Note that MW reception is best with the radio held vertically directly facing the station.
 Some vertical format radios work better on their sides — not this one.